Add inline-comments to ignore rules or suppress formatters. Lookup rule documentation online. Built-in configuration for more than 50 tools.

 },

--- ... (full list of supported sources can be found in the README)
+-- ... (a full list of sources with builtin support can be found in the README)

 yourCustomSource = { -- exact, case-sensitive source-name